 These are some of the views you’ll have on the first day of the hike…

 This hike is quite challenging and not just on the physical level.
-You’ll have to face the unpredictability of the weather in the mountains (We were surprised by hail in the middle of July).
+You’ll also have to face the unpredictability of the weather in the mountains.
+There have been times where we were surprised by hail and thunderstorms in the middle of July!

-But it will be totally worth the effort when you’ll cross a 3,900-meter high mountain pass and get treated to the most spectacular views on the third day of the trek!
+But believe me, it will be totally worth the effort when you’ll cross a 3,800-meter high mountain pass and get treated to the most spectacular views on the third day of the trek!